respondiv/Set-up-Linux-Server-with-easy-engine/7-Upgrade-Security-of-Server.md

 Press `ctrl+x` and type `y` to save and exit

-Blocks IPs that fail to authenticate using web application's log in page
+Filter for Blocking IPs that fail to authenticate using web application's log in page

 `sudo nano nginx-login.conf`